Licensing Guides

 To learn more, schedule a demo with a product expert today.

-How to Become an HVAC Professional in Mississippi
+How to Get an HVAC License in Mississippi

 EMPLOYER EXPECTATIONS: Because there is no statewide licensing for HVAC technicians in Mississippi, there is no state-mandated minimum age to get started on your HVAC career path.
 However, most employers seem to expect job candidates to be at least 18 years old and have earned either a high school diploma or GED and often prefer some post-secondary education in the field.

-The Commercial Contractor Application must be filled out exactly as described.
+The Commercial Contractor application and Residential Contractor application must be filled out exactly as described.
 For instance, do not leave any questions blank, even if you don’t think they apply to you.
 You must write N/A where not applicable.
 The application forms can be found at this link.

-You will need to submit the completed, notarized application, fee, and required documentation to:
+You will need to apply online or submit the completed, notarized application, fee, and required documentation to:

 MSBOC P.O.
 Box 320279 Jackson, MS 39232-0279

-EXAMINATION: All applicants are required to take a Law and Business Management exam, and all HVAC and Plumbing licenses also require a trade exam.
-Exams are administered by PSI testing services.
-The MSBOC will notify PSI of your eligibility after receiving your completed application and PSI will email you a confirmation notice.
+EXAMINATION: All applicants are required to take a law and business management exam, and all HVAC licenses also require a trade exam.
+Exams are administered by PSI Testing Services.
+The MSBOC will notify PSI of your eligibility after receiving your completed application, and PSI will email you a confirmation notice.
 The Candidate Information Bulletin explains how to schedule the exam.
-Once you pass, your license will be approved and will be mailed to you.
+Once you pass, your license will be approved and mailed to you.

-How Long Does it Take to Become an HVAC Technician or Contractor in Mississippi?
+How Long Does it Take to Get an HVAC Contractors License in Mississippi?

 Mississippi HVAC Training Programs and Schools